Susan Collins: LGBTQ policy

 In 2004, Collins was one of six Republicans who voted against the Federal Marriage Amendment, a proposed amendment to the U.S. Constitution that would ban same-sex marriage.
 She voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010 and was the primary Republican sponsor of the repeal effort.
 In 2015, she was one of 11 Republican senators to vote to give Social Security benefits to same-sex couples in states where same-sex marriage was not yet recognized.

+In 2017, Collins voted to confirm Steven Grasz, a board member for the Nebraska Family Alliance (NFA), as a federal judge.
+Maine Public reported the NFA opposes LGBT anti-discrimination protections, and "has supported conversion therapy for LGBT minors."
+The American Bar Association (ABA) said Grasz was unqualified.
+Collins was criticized for her vote.
+The ABA said Grasz's views on LGBT and abortion were not in themselves at issue, but were too strong for him to judge related cases impartially.
+Collins disagreed and said the ABA's review had been unfair.
+After she met Grasz, Collins said, "I did not find any evidence at all to indicate that he would be prejudiced in his rulings or that he would not follow precedent."

 In 2017 and 2019, Collins co-sponsored bills with Democratic senators to prevent Trump from banning transgender people from the United States military and prohibit anti-LGBT housing discrimination.
 She was the only Republican co-sponsor of the Equality Act, which aims to comprehensively prohibit LGBT discrimination.
 In February 2021, Collins announced she would no longer co-sponsor the bill over amendments that were not made.

 In 2021, Collins was one of 49 senators to vote for an amendment to the American Rescue Plan Act of 2021, which aimed to defund schools allowing transgender students to compete in sports.
+In 2025, she signed a referendum petition for her state that would bar transgender students from girls' sports teams and from using women's changing rooms and bathrooms.

 The Human Rights Campaign (HRC), which rates politicians' support for LGBT issues, gave Collins a score of 85% during the 114th Congress (2015–17), and a score of 33% during the 115th Congress (2017–19).
 She received a 49% score in the 116th Congress.
 In 2020, the HRC endorsed an opponent of Collins for the first time since 1996, citing her votes for judicial nominees, particularly Brett Kavanaugh.
 In 2022, Collins was one of 12 Republicans in the Senate voting to advance and pass the Respect for Marriage Act, legislation intended to codify same-sex marriage rights into federal law.